Top ten ways to help your wedding photographer

-- Travel: Make sure you check all the addresses and post codes are correct and will actually take the photographer to the correct location.
-It sounds obvious but your photographer will probably be using Sat Nav and an incorrect post code can cause havoc.
-This is especially true in the deepest darkest english countryside.
+- Travel: Make sure you check all the addresses and postcodes are correct and will take the photographer to the correct location.
+It sounds obvious but your photographer will probably be using Sat Nav, and an incorrect post code can cause havoc.
+This is especially true in the deepest darkest English countryside.

 - Parking: Check for parking restrictions and reserve a space for the photographer at the Church - they like this!

 - Food: Wedding photographers are human and like food.
 Make your wedding photographer happy by providing a meal.
 If anything this stops them from fainting during the first dance.